burtonr/blog/content/posts/right-solution.md

 - "Does this need to be a parameter passed in?"
 - "Should I separate this functionality into separate executions?"
-- "Does this follow the design principle of least privliged?" (**SPELLING**)
+- "Does this follow the design principle of least privileged?"
 - and so on...

 # Make it work
 The first step in solving a problem, or designing a new feature is as simple as "make it work".
 This can be easier said than done when you've been taught, or read a lot, about all the best design patterns.

 When you're first getting into solving the problem, it's important to block all those thoughts and desires to make it "right", and focus on getting it done.
 Put all the logic in one giant function.
-Make all the calls syncronous (**SPELLING**).
+Make all the calls synchronous.
 Only use the minimum parameters (if any at all), and hard-code defaults when you need to.

 The goal is to have something that solves the problem at hand.
 The immediate problem, not the perceived problems of testability, scaling, maintainability, or anything else.